 In recent years, Inheritance Tax (IHT) has affected more and more families, largely due to rising house prices.
-IHT is payable at 40 per cent on the net assets of an estate where these exceed £325,000 – the current (2014/15) nil-rate band.
+IHT is payable at 40 per cent on the net assets of an estate where these exceed £325,000 – the current (2014/15 and 2015/16) nil-rate band.
 Investing in Alternative Investment Market (AIM) shares is one way of reducing the IHT liability on an estate.

 The AIM was launched in 1995 as a flotation market for small companies.
 Over 1,300 companies are currently listed – generally smaller, youthful enterprises with potential for rapid growth.
 Putting money into these companies is generally regarded as a somewhat riskier undertaking than investing in more established companies.

 Qualifying AIM shares offer much more generous IHT relief than some other assets as they are considered to be business property.
 If property is held as AIM shares in certain trading companies, for a period of at least two years, it becomes eligible for IHT ‘Business Relief' (BR) at 100 per cent and will fall out of the estate for IHT purposes.
 This relief is a relief by value – in other words, the shares are treated as having no value for IHT purposes.
 The HM Revenue and Customs website contains information on investments qualifying for BR and their tax treatment.